Riyadhahmed/Integrate-TinyMCE-with-Responsive-Filemanager/README.md

-<h1>Simple Code for integrating TinyMCE with Responsive Filemanager </h1> \
+<h1>Simple Code for integrating TinyMCE with Responsive Filemanager </h1>
-You can use this code into codeigniter as well \ local server must be installed in your system. i used xampp \
+You can use this code into codeigniter as well.   <br/> local server must be installed in your system. i used xampp.   <br/>

 To integrate TinyMCE with Responsive Filemanager we can follow some steps

-Download this projects to view demo
+Download this project to view demo

 Steps